PTP over PRP

 PRP RedBox as Doubly Attached TC (DATC) with P2P

-The following figure shows an example where Redbox M and Redbox S are configured to run in Power Profile mode as Transparent Clocks.
-In this example, the GMC is the ordinary clock attached through LAN C. All the clocks are configured to run Peer-to-Peer Delay measurement and the peer delay is regularly calculated and maintained on every link shown in the figure.
+This figure shows an example where Redbox M and Redbox S are configured to run in Power Profile mode as Transparent Clocks.
+In this example, the GMC is the ordinary clock attached through LAN C. All clocks are configured for Peer-to-Peer Delay measurement, and peer delay is regularly calculated and maintained on each link shown in the figure.

-Redbox M and Redbox S run BMCA even though it is not mandatory for a P2P TC to run BMCA.
+Redbox M and Redbox S run BMCA, even though a P2P TC is not required to run BMCA.
 On Redbox M, the BMCA determines ports A and B to be connected to the time source.
 Redbox M forwards all Sync and Follow_Up messages received on port C out of ports A and B.

 Figure 4.
 PRP Redbox as DATC with P2P

-On Redbox S, port A is determined to be time recipient and port B to be PASSIVE_SLAVE as described earlier.
+On Redbox S, port A is determined to be time recipient and port B operates as PASSIVE_SLAVE as described earlier.
 Port A and Port B on Redbox S operate as follows:

 • Port A works as a regular time recipient port.
 It uses the Sync and Follow_Up messages along with their correction field to calculate the delay and offset from time source and synchronize the local clock.
 (Unlike an E2E BC, it does not need to generate Delay_Req messages since all the link delays and residence times along the PTP path are accumulated in the correction field of the Follow_Up messages).

-• Like port A, port B maintains the delay and offset from time source, but does not perform any operation on the local clock.
-Having all the synchronization information available enables it to seamlessly take over as the new time recipient in case port A loses communication with the GMC.
+• Like port A, port B maintains the delay and offset from the time source but does not affect the local clock.
+Because all synchronization information is available, port B can seamlessly become the new time recipient if port A loses communication with the GMC.

 Failures in LAN-A and LAN-B are detected and handled in the same way for all RedBox types that are described in PRP RedBox Types.

-Using the example that is shown in PRP RedBox as DATC with P2P with the GMC as a SAN in LAN C, a failure in LAN-A or LAN-B pertaining to PTP can occur due to the following reasons:
+In the configuration described for PRP RedBox as DATC with P2P and the GMC as a SAN in LAN C, a failure related to PTP in LAN-A or LAN-B can occur for several reasons:

-• A link within the LAN goes down resulting in loss of connectivity.
+• a link within the LAN goes down resulting in loss of connectivity, or

 • PTP messages are dropped within the LAN.